Its-Just-Nans/bluehats.global/content/about.md

 Free Software gives everybody the right to use, study, share and improve software.
-BlueHats is a worldwide community of public servants promoting Free Libre and Open Source software in, by and for the public sector.
-BlueHats believe taxes should go to Free Software, endorsing the "public money, public code" principle.
+BlueHats is a worldwide community of public servants (teachers, researchers and other government workers, etc.) who promote Free and Open Source software in, by and for the public sector.
+BlueHats believe that taxes should go to Free Software and support the principle of "public money, public code".

 If you endorse our [manifesto](https://bluehats.global), please [join](/join) and [promote](/promote) our movement.